HASE-Group/hase_iii_userguide/hasepp.md

 ## Hase++

-Hase++ appears to the programmer as a superset of C++ containing simulation methods that allow entities to change state, to update parameter values, to send and receive packets, and other emulation tasks.
-Each Hase Entity has a single Hase++ file associated with it.
+Hase++ appears to the programmer as a superset of C++ containing simulation methods that allow entities to change state, to update parameter values, to send and receive packets, and to execute other emulation tasks.
+Each HASE Entity has a single Hase++ file associated with it.
 The HASE++ file is divided into several ‘$named_section’s.
 Each named section is known as a Service.
-By default, all entity provide the following Services:
+The choices to be made regarding the use of some of these services depend on whether or not the entity is extended to use one of HASE's built-in clocking mechanisms.
+By default, all entities provide the following Services:

 ### Standard Services

 #### $extra_classes_defs
-Used to forward define any types or global variables needed that where not declared in the EDL.
-Anything declared in this section will be visible to $startup, $report, and $body sections in the generated c++ file.
+Used to forward define any types or global variables needed that were not declared in the EDL.
+Anything declared in this section will be visible to the $startup, $report, and $body sections in the generated c++ file.

 #### $startup
 This section is called in all entities before simulation starts.
 All entities will complete execution of this section before the first-time step of the simulation is launched.

 #### $report
-After simulation has finished this section is called.
+After simulation has finished, this section is called.
 It can be utilised to capture statistics or dump entity states to assist in debugging, or evaluation of the simulation activities.

 #### $class_decls
 Used to forward declare any types or global variables in the .h file generated for this entity.

 #### $class_defs
-Used to forward define any types or global variables needed that where not declared in the EDL.
+Used to forward define any types or global variables needed that were not declared in the EDL.
 Anything declared in this section will be visible to $body sections only.

 #### $class_includes
-Used to add extra include files into generated .h file for entity.
+Used to add extra files to be included into the generated .h file for entity.

 #### $body
-Code is this section is repeated called during the execution of the simulation.
+Appropriate for entities that are not clocked.
+Code is this section is repeatedly called during the execution of the simulation.

 Entities may also extend various abstract entity to provide additional services.

-### Clocked/Pclocked
+### Clocked/Pclocked extension

 #### $pre
-Section called after $started, but before the first $tick.
+This section is called after $startup, but before the first $tick.

 #### $tick
-Instead of using $body, $tick should be used in a similar way.
-Instead of being repeated called in a busy loop, it will be called once for each time step of the clock.
+In entities that use the Clocked or Pclocked extenion, $tick should be used instead of $body.
+Instead of being repeatedly called in a busy loop, the code in this section is called once for each tick (time step) of the clock.

-### Biclocked/BiclockedD/Pbiclocked
+### Biclocked/BiclockedD/Pbiclocked extension

 #### $pre
-Section called after $started, but before the first $phase0/$phase1.
+Section called after $startup, but before the first $phase0/$phase1.

 #### $phase0
-Instead of using $body, $phase0 and $phase1 should be used in a similar way.
-Instead of being repeated called in a busy loop, each phase will get called once for each time step of the clock.
+In entities that use the Biclocked, BiclockedD or Pbiclocked extensions, $phase0 and $phase1 should be used instead of $body.
+Instead of being repeatedl called in a busy loop, each phase is called once for each time step of the clock.
 The two phases represent clocking logic on the rising and falling edges of a clock.

 #### $phase1
 See $phase0.

 ### $body, $tick, and $phase0/$phase1
-Most of the code written in HASE++ will be in the $body, or in clocked entities the $tick, or $phase0/$phase1 Service sections.
+Most of the code written in Hase++ will be in the $body, or in clocked entities, in the $tick or $phase0/$phase1 Service sections.
 Activity in these sections should emulate the functional behaviour of the entity being simulated.
-Typical activities will include Changing States, Updating Parameters, Send Messages to other entities, and Receive Messages from other entities.
-Results of these activities will cause trace file data to be written which can then be used to generate a visualisation of the execution.
+Typical activities will include Changing States, Updating Parameters, Sending Messages to other entities, and Receiving Messages from other entities.
+Results of these activities will cause trace file data to be written.
+This can subsequently be used to generate a visualisation of the execution.

 ### Visualisation